-Victoria Justice Goes Dominatrix In Zipped Leather Getup & Foxy Black Hair
+Victoria Justice Goes Dominatrix In Zipped Leather Get-Up & Foxy Black Hair

-Victoria Justice seems to have channeled her inner dominatrix vibe.
-The Victorious alum has long been rocking the foxy dark-haired look, although the 26-year-old’s most recent social media appearance seemed to see her embrace the color palette from head-to-toe.
+Victoria Justice seems to have channeled an inner dominatrix vibe.
+The Victorious alum has long been rocking the foxy dark-haired look, although the 26-year-old’s most recent social media appearance seemed to see her embrace the color palette from head to toe.

 Earlier today, Victoria took to her Instagram stories.
 Her photo came as a posed one from what was presumably a fun night out, with Victoria seen standing in front of a “Medicine Comedy Album” poster.
 The actress was looking chic, sexy, and definitely eye-catching.
-The star was rocking an all-leather getup comprised of tight black leather pants, with a corset-like top boasting a metallic zip matching the lowers.
+The star was rocking an all-leather get-up comprised of tight black leather pants and a corset-like top boasting a metallic zipper matching the lowers.
 With plenty of black, plenty of leather, and a matching jacket being held in the star’s left hand, this look was ticking boxes from its style to its figure-flaunting.
 Of course, Victoria comes with one of those enviably slender and perfectly-proportioned frames.

-The actress delivered her much-loved smile in the photo, with a fun hand position appearing to point towards herself.
+The actress delivered her much-loved smile in the photo, with a fun hand position appearing to point toward herself.
 The outfit also appeared on Victoria’s permanent Instagram feed.
-Here, the star was seen surrounded by friends and congratulating American-Canadian actor King Bach – Bach was once the most-followed person on social media network Vine.
+Here, the star was seen surrounded by friends and congratulating American-Canadian actor King Bach.
+Bach was once the most-followed person on social media network Vine.

 Victoria’s career largely sees her still associated with her former hit roles on TV series Victorious and Zoey 101.
 The latter saw Victoria take on the role of Lola Martinez, with millions of fans still remembering her character on the Nickelodeon series.
 Old-school as the role may be, Victoria still finds herself interviewed about it.